qmacro/qmacro.github.io/src/talks.md

 ---

-# Past talks

-Here is a list of some of my recent talks.

 <a name="first-steps-towards-automatic-your-sap-btp-cloud-based-systems-and-resources"></a>

 ## First steps towards automating your SAP BTP cloud based systems and resources

-When: Mon 20 Jun in Manchester
+When: Mon 20 Jun 2022 in Manchester

 [Event info](https://www.epiuselabs.com/epi-use-labs-uk-ireland-user-group-event-2022)